 Savoy Alps - the Savoie department & Lake Geneva

 Outdoor activities such as hiking, cycling, mountain climbing, skiing etc are predictably key activities throughout the region, where natural beauty is the great attraction.

 The Savoie department is also well known to cycling enthusiasts because some of the most exciting stages in the Tour de France take place here each year, including the climb of Alpe d'Huez.

-see the Savoie travel guide for more destinations
+see the Savoie travel guide for more highlights

 Isere department - the south-eastern Rhone-Alpes

 The Isere department, south-east of Lyon, includes a varied mix of environments, with higher mountains to the east including the Ecrins Natural Park.

 The principal city of interest in Isere is the attractive alpine town of Grenoble, where you can also take the famous cable-car to have lovely views across the city and the surrounding Alpine mountains.

 We also recommend you visit the riverside village of Pont-en-Royans with its ancient houses suspended over the river, a fascinating contrast to the busy town of Grenoble, and the historic centre of Cremieu to the west of Isere.